Project Management Dashboard

 Reopened tickets will show you how efficiently a specific task is handled, saved correctly, and not reopened later.
 It is crucial to monitor this regularly to see if your team accepts tickets efficiently or needs additional help.

-In this specific example, we can see the overall progress for 12 weeks, the percentage of tickets reopened, and the comparison with the last month.
-The lower the numbers, the better ticket management will work.
+In this specific example, we can see the overall progress for 12 weeks.
+The percentage of tickets reopened, and the comparison with the last month.
+Therefore, lower the numbers, the better ticket management will work.

 Also Read: Knowledge management systems